Muggsy the dog wonders about his sanity.

 He moved on to his next stop, a coffee shop around the corner, where a nice young lady working as a paralegal in a busy firm, came to sit in the morning sunshine, drink her Latte and nibble a croissant.
 She always welcomed him, scratched behind his ears and talked to him like he could understand her.
 Which of course he could.
-She was sweet, and always gave him part of her croissant, but she was not very bright.
-He ached to give her advice and help her understand that her married boss was not her friend and that he had no intention of divorcing his wife and marrying her or any of the others he was seeing.
-Muggsy knew this man was a destroyer of women, their hopes, dreams and careers.
+She was sweet, and always gave him part of her croissant, but she was a bit naive.
+He ached to give her advice and help her understand that her married boss was not her friend, and that he had no intention of divorcing his wife and marrying her, or any of the others he was seeing.
+Muggsy knew this man was a destroyer of women, their hopes, dreams, and careers.
 He used them up and spit them into the street like dogs.
 He tried to tell her.

 Muggsy did his street dog thing, nosing around, peeing on everything, slinking here and there but never out of earshot of the trailer.
 After 2 hours Muggsy had their names and knew they worked the midnight to seven a.m. shift.
 He also ID’d their scent.
 His nose picked up the strange boiled cabbage and potato vodka stench that had been excreted all over the area.
 Satisfied, he trotted off for his lunch and an afternoon nap.

 He first ran over to the vacant lot on 16th street, dug up his stash, plucked a twenty from the huge bag of notes and then buried it again.
-He ran through the alleys over to 24th street to the ‘Ya’ll Come Diner" run by James “Bubba” Turnipseed.
-Bubba was a native Georgian turned restauranteur in the big Capital city.
+He ran through the alleys over to 24th street, arriving at the ‘Ya’ll Come Diner" run by James “Bubba” Turnipseed.
+Bubba was a native Georgian turned restauranteur in the nations capital.
 Muggsy dropped the bill in the usual place and woof-woofed for Bubba to bring his lunch.